Homebuyer Beware: Unexpected Mortgage Closing Costs to Watch Out For

 5. Private mortgage insurance

-For buyers putting down less than 20% on a home, many lenders require private mortgage insurance (PMI).
+For buyers putting a down payment of less than 20% on a home, many lenders require private mortgage insurance (PMI).
 This insurance protects the lender in case you default on your mortgage payments.
 PMI tends to be a recurring annual fee, with the first year paid upfront at closing.
-Once you’ve paid off 20% of the home, PMI usually stops being required.
-Note that some lenders require you to prepay for PMI in one lump sum.
-Some lenders also charge application fees for PMI.

 Third-party fees

 The following are some common third-party fees.
 You’ll be hard-pressed to avoid them, no matter which lender you work with.
-However, it’s smart to work with a lender who’s at least upfront about these fees, so you can prepare for them, and won’t find yourself with sticker shock when it’s time to close.
+However, it’s smart to work with a lender who’s at least upfront about these fees, so you can prepare for them and won’t find yourself with sticker shock when it’s time to close.

-6. Appraisal and home inspection
+6. Appraisal and inspection

-Before approving your financing, a mortgage lender needs to know how much the property you’re eyeing is actually worth.
-This is so your loan-to-value ratio can be properly calculated.
 Enter the appraisal.
-Most often, a neutral third-party appraisal company is brought in to determine the value of the property.
-Many lenders also require a home inspection, to make sure your new house is safe and structurally sound.
+Most often, a neutral third-party appraisal company is brought in to determine the property’s value.
+Many lenders also require a home inspection to make sure your new house is safe and structurally sound.

 The cost: Anywhere from $300 to $1000